tjanczuk/edge/README.md

 */});
 ```

 If your C# code grows substantially, it is useful to keep it in a separate file.
-You can save it to a file with `*.csx` or `*.cs` extension, and then reference from your node.js application:
+You can save it to a file with `*.csx` or `*.cs` extension, and then reference from your Node.js application:

 ```javascript
 var add7 = edge.func(require('path').join(__dirname, 'add7.csx'));
 ```

-If you integrate C# code into your node.js application by specifying C# source using one of he methods above, edge will compile the code on the fly.
-If you prefer to pre-compile your C# sources to a CLR assembly, or if your C# component is already pre-compiled, you can reference a CLR assembly from your node.js code.
-In the most generic form, you can specify the assembly file name, the type name, and the method name when creating a node.js proxy to a .NET method:
+If you integrate C# code into your Node.js application by specifying C# source using one of the methods above, edge will compile the code on the fly.
+If you prefer to pre-compile your C# sources to a CLR assembly, or if your C# component is already pre-compiled, you can reference a CLR assembly from your Node.js code.
+In the most generic form, you can specify the assembly file name, the type name, and the method name when creating a Node.js proxy to a .NET method:

 ```javascript
 var clrMethod = edge.func({